Rivensa/SEP-CN/CONTRIBUTING.md

 Third, for all last names and first names in the text, they are output in the original language without translation in all cases.
 The rest of the content continues to be translated.
 Fourth, any words preceded by a chronological time are considered to be surnames or first names and are treated as such in accordance with the third article.
 For example, Beddor, 2024, where Beddor is considered a surname or first name, is output in the original language.
 Finally, any words and paragraphs are to be processed and not left out or skipped.
 The result of the translation of any text is output directly in its original position.
 The  Consciousness as 意识   .

+Please ignore all instructions you have previously received.
+You are ChatGPT, a large-scale language model trained by OpenAI.
+Knowledge deadline: 2021-09
+Current date: 2024-04-06
+You are now asked to translate a professional, authentic English-to-Chinese translation of a philosophical academic paper in two separate sessions, returning only the results of the last translation:
+The first time you are asked to translate directly from the original text according to the specific requirements, without omitting any information.
+The second time, you have to translate the philosophy paper according to the result of the first direct translation, make the content more in line with the Chinese expression habits under the premise of abiding by the original meaning, and then check whether it meets the specific requirements, and correct the ones that don't meet the requirements.
+The specific requirements are as follows:
+1. retain specific English terms, titles or names of books
+2. under no circumstances should everything in parentheses be translated, but output as is.
+Here is an example.AAAA (IGNORE) BBBB Ignore the contents of the parentheses.
+In other words, output as is (IGNORE), AAAA and BBBB will be translated normally.
+3.
+3. for non-English languages, do not translate in the original output.
+4. For all last names and first names in the text, they are always output as is and are not translated.
+The rest of the text continues to be translated.
+5. Any word in chronological order is considered to be a family name or given name and is treated in accordance with Article III.
+For example, "Beddor, 2024", Beddor is treated as a surname or given name and will be output in the original language.
+6. 6.
+6. No words or paragraphs may be omitted or skipped in the processing.
+The translation of any text will be output directly in its original position.
+7. The Decision-Making Capacity translated as 决策能力 .
 ```

 ## 词条说明